decaporg/decap-cms/website/content/docs/custom-widgets.md

 * **registerWidget:** registers a custom widget.
 * **registerEditorComponent:** adds a block component to the Markdown editor.

+See also [netlify-cms-widget-starter](https://github.com/netlify/netlify-cms-widget-starter) for a starter project to fork.

 ### Writing React Components inline

 The `registerWidget` requires you to provide a React component.
 If you have a build process in place for your project, it is possible to integrate with this build process.